inbo/tutorials/content/tutorials/r_effectclass/index.md

 ---
-title: "Visualisation and classification of estimated and their uncertainty"
+title: "Classification and visualisation of estimates and their uncertainty"
 description: "Slides of a workshop around uncertainty"
 author: "Thierry Onkelinx"
 date: 2020-01-23